theforeman/theforeman.org/plugins/katello/nightly/upgrade/smart_proxy.md

 ## Step 5 - Run Installer

-The installer with the --upgrade flag will run the right database migrations for all component services, as well as adjusting the configuration to reflect what's new in Katello {{ page.version }}
+The installer will run the right database migrations for all component services, as well as adjusting the configuration to reflect what's new in Katello {{ page.version }}

 {% highlight bash %}
-foreman-installer --scenario foreman-proxy-content --upgrade\
-                  --certs-tar-file ~/myproxy.example.com-certs.tar\
+foreman-installer --certs-tar-file ~/myproxy.example.com-certs.tar\
                   --certs-update-all --certs-regenerate true --certs-deploy true
 {% endhighlight %}